 Atlantic Ocean Tunnel

-From the island of Averøy you can take the road and 5.7 kilometer long tunnel to Kristiansund.
+From the island of Averøy you can take the road and 3 miles (5.7 kilometer) long tunnel to Kristiansund.
 For the Atlanterhavstunnel, Atlantic Ocean Tunnel, toll has to be paid.
 The deepest point is 250 meters below sea level.
 This makes it one of the deepest tunnels in Norway.

-Kristiansund is about 30 kilometers from the Atlantic Road.
+Kristiansund is about 18 miles (30 kilometers) from the Atlantic Road.
 It is one of the most notable cities in the country.
 Kristiansund is known for the colorful houses around the harbor and the many cultural activities.
 The city is built on four islands and is well worth a visit.

 Molde is the capital of the province of Møre og Romsdal and located on the Romsdalsfjord.
 With its many rose gardens, the city has been nicknamed Rose City.
 Every year Molde is the stage for Moldejazz, the oldest jazz festival in Europe.
 You can also visit the open-air museum in the city or enjoy the view of 222 mountain peaks from the Varden vantage point at 407 meters above sea level.
 From Molde you can easily continue to the Atlantic Road.